Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

 ### Step 2: Create a NodeJS function that given a door, returns the house and the owner

-The Cloud Function for our condition part of the rule will get invoked when any object is updated in the Knowledge component.
+The Cloud Function for our condition part of the rule will get invoked when any object is updated in the Knowledge (alpha) component.
 But you only want the action part of the Rule to be invoked when the update is on a door and the owner is away from the house.
 So, you need to get the house and owner from the door object first.

 Create a file named `condition.js` and include the object, relation and dotenv module.